AxaFrance/react-toolkit/MIGRATION.md

 The `Modal` component has been fully refactored.\
 In a technical standpoint, we removed the use of `react-modal` library and replaced it with a simple `dialog` html element.
 This change allows us to have a better accessibility and a better performance.\
 In a functional standpoint, we removed the `isOpen` prop as the `dialog` element doesn't work that way.
 To open a dialog you have to call the `showModal` function that will set the `open` attribute on the `dialog` element.
-To close the dialog you have to call the `closeModal` function that will set the `open` attribute to `false`.\
+To close the dialog you have to call the `close` function that will set the `open` attribute to `false`.\
-In order to do that, you can use `ref` to get the `dialog` element and call the `showModal` and `closeModal` functions.
+In order to do that, you can use `ref` to get the `dialog` element and call the `showModal` and `close` functions.

 ```diff
 - <Modal isOpen={isOpen} onOutsideTap={onClose}>